Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

 One important problem in QML is the measurement of kernel functions given a feature map.
 Suppose we have a data set $\mathcal{D}$ that is a subset of an ambient data set $ \mathcal{X}$.
-Let $\phi$ be the feature map taking a data point $\bs{x}$ into a quantum state $\ket{\phi(\bs{x})}$.
-The kernel inherited by the featured map is defined as $\kappa(\bs{x},\bs{y}) \equiv |\langle\phi(\bs{x})|\phi(\bs{y})\rangle|^2$~\cite{schuld2019quantum,huang2021power}.
+Let $\Psi_{\text{in}}$ be the feature map taking a data point $\bs{x}$ into a quantum state $\ket{\Psi_{\text{in}}(\bs{x})}$.
+The kernel inherited by the featured map is defined as $\kappa(\bs{x},\bs{y}) \equiv |\langle\Psi_{\text{in}}(\bs{x})|\Psi_{\text{in}}(\bs{y})\rangle|^2$~\cite{schuld2019quantum,huang2021power}.
 The Representer Theorem~\cite{scholkopf2001generalized} tells us that for a given machine learning task (a data set, a loss function, and a set of labels), the function $g^{*}$ minimizing the loss can be written in terms of the kernel: $g^*(\bs{x}) = \sum_{\bs{y}}\alpha_{\bs{y}}\kappa(\bs{x}, \bs{y})$.
+It is commonly argued that quantum kernels are more expressive than those obtained by classical.
 Thus, a central goal of QML is to measure such kernels efficiently.
 Note that measuring these kernels amounts to measuring the inner product between two states.
-Inner products can be measured using the SWAP-test~\cite{buhrman2001quantum}, assuming one can perform long-range SWAP gates, a missing capability in most current quantum devices.
+Inner products can be measured using the SWAP-test~\cite{buhrman2001quantum} in $\mathcal{O}(1)$ operations, assuming one can do control-SWAP gates in parallel.
+This section shows that such paralleling of control-SWAP gates is natural to a QP setup.
 Let us first show how one could measure the inner product between two one-qubit states using a QP.
-Our QP has two input qubits $i=1,2$ encoding the data $\bs{x}_1$ and $\bs{x}_2$ in $\mathcal{D}$ into the one-qubit states $|\phi(\bs{x}_1)\rangle$ and $\ket{\phi^*(\bs{x}_2)}$.
+Our QP has two input qubits $i=1,2$ encoding the data $\bs{x}_1$ and $\bs{x}_2$ in $\mathcal{D}$ into the one-qubit states $|\Psi_{\text{in}}(\bs{x}_1)\rangle$ and $\ket{\Psi_{\text{in}}(\bs{x}_2)}$.
 Explicitly,

-Here $|\phi(\bs{x}_1)\rangle$ lives on the first input qubit, and $|\phi^*(\bs{x}_2)\rangle$ on the second input qubit.
-Suppose that these two input qubits are connected to an output qubit via a Hamiltonian with $J_0=-J_1=J$, $\Delta_o=0$, and $\Omega_o=\pi$ with $J\gg \Omega_o$.
+Here $|\Psi_{\text{in}}(\bs{x}_1)\rangle$ lives on the first input qubit, and $|\Psi^{*}_{\text{in}}(\bs{x}_2)\rangle$ on the second input qubit.
+Suppose that these two input qubits are connected to an output qubit via a Hamiltonian with $J_1=-J_2=J$, $f^z_o=0$, and $f^x_o=\pi$ with $J\gg f^x_o$.
 Then, the system evolves to